-Flavors of peach, chocolate, and almond
+Flavors of dark chocolate, nutty, and berries

 For espresso we recommend